Context-dependent manifold learning: A neuromodulated constrained autoencoder approach: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the Belgian Government through the Federal Public Service Policy and Support.
+Computational resources have been provided by the Consortium des Équipements de Calcul Intensif (CÉCI), funded by the Fonds de la Recherche Scientifique de Belgique (F.R.S.-FNRS) under Grant No. 2.5020.11 and by the Walloon Region.
 The present research benefited from computational resources made available on Lucia, the Tier-1 supercomputer of the Walloon Region, infrastructure funded by the Walloon Region under the grant agreement n°1910247.